amd/ryzen-ai-documentation/docs/getstartex.rst

      - The script ``prepare_model_data.py`` prepares the model and the data for the rest of the tutorial.
           1. To prepare the model the script converts pre-trained PyTorch model to ONNX format.
           2. To prepare the necessary data the script downloads and extract CIFAR10 dataset.
-       Optionally, the script can be used to retrain the ResNet50 model from PyTorch hub using CIFAR10 dataset.
+       Optionally, the script can be used to retrain the ResNet model from PyTorch hub using CIFAR10 dataset.
 However, this retrained model, resnet_trained_for_cifar10.pt is already provided in this tutorial to skip the retraining process
    * - Trained model
      - ``models/resnet_trained_for_cifar10.onnx``,
        ``models/resnet_trained_for_cifar10.pt``
-     - The ResNet50 model trained using CIFAR10 is provided both in .pt format.
+     - The ResNet model trained using CIFAR10 is provided both in .pt format.
    * - Quantization
      - ``resnet_quantize.py``
      - Convert the model to the IPU-deployable model by performing Post-Training Quantization flow using VitisAI ONNX Quantization.